wmeints/linguametrica/README.md

 ---

-**IMPORTANT** This is a work in progress.
-Very few metrics work, and I haven't tested all edge cases yet.
+**IMPORTANT** 🚧 This is a work in progress.
+Please check the issues for more information.

 ---